spryker/spryker-docs/docs/marketplace/dev/front-end/202204.0/table-design/table-filters/index.md

 ## Overview

 The Table Filters feature provides filtering functionality to the Core Table Component.
-The filters, however, are not included in the feature itself — instead, they are registered separately.
+The filters, however, are not included in the feature itself; instead, they are registered separately.

-A Table Filter is an Angular Component that implements a specific interface (`TableFilterComponent`) and is registered to the Table Filters feature module via `TableFiltersFeatureModule.withFilterComponents()`.
+A Table Filter is an Angular Component that implements a specific interface (`TableFilterComponent`) and is registered to the Table Filters feature module through `TableFiltersFeatureModule.withFilterComponents()`.

 Furthermore, you need to create your own filter module and add it to the `RootModule`.